 When a new map or layer is created to replace an outdated one, what are the best practices for properly retiring the map or layer?

-Scenario: I have a web map showing local land use which references a map service published using ArcGIS Server years ago.
+Scenario: I have a web map showing land use which references a map service published using ArcGIS Server years ago.
 I plan to update the data, using ArcGIS Pro by publishing a hosted feature service to gain more functionality, speed and stability.
-I will no longer update the existing map service and it will get out-of-date, stale, and old.
-What do I do with this outdated map and layer in case other people in my community are still using it?
+I will no longer update the ArcGIS Server map service and it will get out-of-date, stale, and old.
+What do I do with this outdated map and layer in case other people in my community are using it?

-Goal: Help the users of the map realize the map and associated layer is going away and there is a new and better map and layer available.
+Goal: Help the users of their map realize the old layer is going away and there is a new and better layer available.

 I can accomplish this transition using the following five steps:

 - Put “Mature Support” in the title.
 Mature Support means the item will remain available for “the following time frame” and then after the time frame expires, the layer will be unshared and turned off, unable to be accessed any longer.
 Adding the Mature Support language into the title will ensure that someone adding your map through Pro or the ArcGIS Online map viewer will see that the item is outdated, and a newer, more accurate layer exists.